LOADING

 Work can actually help to maintain routine and act as a useful distraction to personal problems so do whatever is the right thing for you.

-Communicate with with your ex-spouse
+Communicate with your ex-spouse

 Try to keep an open line of communication with your ex-spouse where possible, particularly if there are children involved.